 The Laboratory of Compuational Spatial Science for Sustainability (COMPASS Lab) is a research group in the School of Geoscience at University of South Florida.
 The COMPASS Lab conducts research on GIScience and Spatial Data Science to promote resilience and sustainability of human communities facing natural hazards and climate change.
 The lab is led by Dr. Yi Qiang, an Assistant Professor at USF Geosciences.

-We welcome graduate and undergraduate students interested in GIS and spatial data science to join our lab.
-Funded Ph.D./MA position available in 2022 Fall.
+We welcome graduate students interested in GIS and spatial data science to join our lab.
+Please contact Dr. Yi Qiang for more details.

-We use night-time light remote sensing images to detect economic disturbance and recovery in natural disasters.
+We use night-time light remote sensing images to detect disturbance and recovery of human activities in natural disasters.
 Our study demonstrates that NTL remote sensing is a low cost, efficient and large-scale data acquisition method to analyze community resilience.

 We use crowdsourced traffic data in Google Maps to monitor road network condition in extreme weather events (e.g. a winter storm).
 We found that accessibility to critical facilities reduces due to weather impacts and the recovery process differs in different places.
 This method can provide support for emergency response and assessment of road network resilience.